garrandall/popular-music-data/tracks/i-can-t-say-goodbye-bobby-vee.md

 'Cause when you're in my arms
 My heart forgets all the times
-You've made me blue, ooh, ooh
+You've made me blue, oh oh
 And I can't say goodbye to you
 No, I can't say goodbye to you